castorini/castor/simple_qa_rnn/README.md

   ├── train.py
   └── util.py
 ```
+5. Please take a look at the arguments in utils.py and set them accordingly to train the model.
-5. Run this command to train the model.
+6. Run this command to train the model.
 Make sure you have PyTorch and other Python dependencies installed.
 ```
 python train.py
 ```

-6. Please take a look at the arguments in utils.py and set them accordingly.
+NOTE: There are pre-trained models saved in the 'finished_checkpoints' directory.
+They can be loaded up using PyTorch.